Welcome

 "How It Works"

-In A.A. we have a thing called "How it Works," and a mantra, of many, to "Keep coming back; It Works!"
-And, "It Works if you Work it!"
+In A.A. we have a thing called "How it Works," a mantra of many, to "Keep coming back; It Works!" and, "It Works if you Work it!"
 (And all are truisms.)
 Work is largely antithetical to a great many of our modern societal contemporaries.
 We tend to want everything handed to us, we deserve it.
 I began early, tending the yard, hoeing weeds for Mamou and Mom, basic chores of the household.
 Then at ten I began working at the store.
-I became a fountain boy, or a soda jerk (because they jerked the handles that brought forth carbonated drinks and floats (fountain drinks with ice cream added).
+I became a fountain boy, or a soda jerk (because they jerked the handles that brought forth carbonated drinks and floats (fountain drinks with ice cream added)).
 I was proficient in banana splits, sundaes, myriad toasted sandwiches, a wide range of beverages and coffee, gallons daily to the many downtown employees and shoppers.
 This is where I learned that WORK IS GREAT!
-Especially now that I have 10 decades and a year into this brief earthly tenure and my abilities to do so many things, including working a job or jobs, have put me on my back and largely useless, workwise.
-I dearly miss it, and fail to see the attraction of retiring when so much there is to be done in a world where working yields such profound reward.
-Work provides accomplishment, and oh, how I loved Saturdays when Dad gave me a check for my work, then cashed it from the pharmacy cash register (sometimes the fountain register, or the "front" register, for all the many sundries.
+Especially now that I have 6 decades and a year into this brief earthly tenure and my abilities to do so many things, including working a job or jobs, have put me on my back and largely useless, workwise.
+I dearly miss it, and fail to see the attraction of retiring when so much there is to be done in a world where working yields such profound reward, satisfaction.
+Work provides accomplishment, and oh, how I loved Saturdays when Dad gave me a check for my work, then cashed it from the pharmacy cash register (sometimes the fountain register, or the "front" register, for all the many sundries).
 I was so proud, a feeling carried throughout my lifetime every time I received payment for services rendered.
 From librarian, to janitor, caretaking dressage thoroughbreds, assembling mainframe computer housings, apartment management, molybdenum mine train operator and chuteman, prison guard, orderly for the mentally challenged, IBM operator, TIME Inc. cable manager, school teacher, recording/fine arts studio entrepreneur, ranch hand, musical tutor -- even tennis instructor; all these endeavors were highly rewarding.

 The subject of work leads ultimately to the greatest accomplishment known; the WORK of GOD for humankind, requiring only our acquiescence.
 Our participation only comes from letting God be God and accepting Him, inviting Him, in all He is, to dwell in our hearts, rather afar and estranged.
 The greatest reward for the least effort; a New Nature, eternal life, your heart's desires, ultimate companionship.